trawick/emptyhammock-project-template/README.md

 - Vagrant host ssh port: 4567
 - Vagrant host https port: 4568

+## Development system requirements

+- `jq` command, for running `./manage.py` on the server
+  - Ubuntu: `sudo apt install jq`
+- `virtualenv` command, for creating Python virtual environments
+- PostgreSQL server and CLI, for your development and test database

 ## Creating virtual environments

 A developer will need two separate virtual environments to manage all aspects